 (2) Provide solid examples.

 Anyone can say they have leadership skills, but not everyone can prove it.
 Make sure you have examples of achievements to back it up.
 Not sure how to do this?
-Attend my next Resume Writing Training to learn how to demonstrate these achievements on your resumes.
+Attend my next online Resume Writing Masterclass Training to learn how to demonstrate these achievements on your resumes.